-Jalen D. Porter is a law clerk, pending admission in New Jersey and New York, in the firm’s Criminal Defense Practice Group.
+Jalen D. Porter is an associate in the firm’s Criminal Defense Practice Group.

 Prior to joining Pashman Stein, Jalen was a staff attorney in the Criminal Defense Practice at The Bronx Defenders, where he engaged in intensive client interviewing, counseling, researching, writing, oral advocacy, and negotiations to help clients avoid or minimize legal or civil repercussions from criminal court system interaction.